-4. Applications for Entry in 2021/22
+4. Applications for Entry in 2022/23

 Reading Borough Council's composite prospectus (guide for parents and carers) gives information about the school and assists parents in expressing their preference for a school.

-This can be obtained from the Local Authority's office at the Civic Offices, Bridge Street, Reading, RG1 7LU.
+This can be obtained from the Brighter Futures for Children School Admissions webpage or from the Reading School Admissions Team at the Civic Offices, Bridge Street, Reading, RG1 7LU.

-For 2021/22 admissions, the application must be submitted by 15 January 2021.
-Applications received after 15 January 2021 will be considered as a late application and considered in accordance with the co-ordinated admission arrangements of the home LA.
-The normal admission round ends on 31 August 2021.
+For 2022/23 admissions, the application must be submitted by 15 January 2022.
+Applications received after 15 January 2022 will be considered as a late application and considered in accordance with the coordinated admission arrangements of the home LA.